 My mother started our “big knitting” craze by making a couple of lap blankets for Christmas – one for her sister and the other for herself.
-They aren’t too big – just fitting over her legs.
+They aren’t too big – just enough to fit over her legs.
 We decided to put flannel on the back, making it nice and warm.
-Mom uses it all the time and it’s been great to see her use the things she has made and provided a nice break from the smaller cat mats and children’s hats we had been knitting.
+Mom uses it all the time and it’s been great to see her use the things she has made.
+It also provided a nice break from the smaller cat mats and children’s hats we had been knitting.

 I also decided to knit a baby blanket for a very new neighbor.
 Rather than the traditional blue for a boy, I used purple, yellow, jade and white cotton yarn to make a nice light blanket.
 It’s cute and washes up well – important for a baby anything!
 I had never used cotton yarn like this before and it took a long time because both the yarn and the needles were on the small side.
 I love how light-weight yet dense it is!